 If you have a bigger budget, try the Dyson Cool Desk Fan as it's compact, powerful and it features a night mode.
 Also it purifies at the same time as cooling, for peace of mind that you're breathing in clean air while you're snoozing.

-How to get the most out of your fan
+How do I get the most out of my fan?

 If it is still really warm, fill a large plastic bottle with water and freeze it.
 Put this in front of the fan to cool the air.

 Finally, remember that hot air rises so the cooler air will be near the floor.
-A small fan at floor-level, angled upwards can help move this cold air upwards.
+A small fan at floor-level, angled upwards can help move this cooler air upwards.

 - You've reached the end of the page.
 Jump back up to the top^